lowlighter/mizu/@mizu/refresh/README.md

 ### `$refresh: boolean`

-A flag that indicates whether the element is being refreshed.
+Indicates if the element is currently being refreshed.